 What are the key issues in the IT sector?

-The Cybersecurity: Protecting your future report, published in July 2016 by recruitment firm Robert Half, revealed that 77% of UK chief information officers (CIOs) believe that the security threat will grow because of a shortage of talent.
+The Cybersecurity: Protecting your future report, published in July 2016 by recruitment firm Robert Half, revealed that 77% of UK chief information officers (CIOs) believed the security threat would grow because of a shortage of talent.
 Just over a third said they would hire additional permanent security staff.

 The essential guide to the sector

 Discover graduate jobs in IT, gain insight into the sector, find out what it's like to be an IT consultant and learn how to get into mobile app development.